Dxhuang-CASIA/Dxhuang-CASIA.github.io/index.md

 ## Awards

+- **Excellent Student Leader** of University of Chinese Academy of Sciences 2024
 - **Outstanding Graduate** of Beijing University of Posts and Telecommunications 2022
 - **School First Class Scholarship** (<3%) in Beijing University of Posts and Telecommunications 2021
 - **School Second Class Scholarship** (<10%) in Beijing University of Posts and Telecommunications 2019, 2020